Pilar Rahola: Career

-In 1996, Rahola left Esquerra Republicana de Catalunya to join Àngel Colom and Joan Laporta in a new political group, the "Partit per la Independència," but after this failed she decided to concentrate on journalism and writing.
+In 1996, Rahola left Esquerra Republicana de Catalunya to join Àngel Colom and Joan Laporta in a new political group, the "Partit per la Independència", but after this failed she decided to concentrate on journalism and writing.
 Her areas of interest include women's rights, international human rights, and animal rights.
-In recent years she has spoken of what she considers to be the hypocrisy of left wing politicians who do not share her views with regard to Israel and Zionism.
+In recent years, she has spoken of what she considers to be the hypocrisy of left wing politicians who do not share her views with regard to Israel and Zionism.

-In 2013 the Jewish National Fund planted a forest with 2,500 trees in her honor in Yatir, in the Negev.
+In 2013, the Jewish National Fund planted a forest with 2,500 trees in her honor in Yatir, in the Negev.

-Since 2013 she is a member of the Catalonia's National Transition, official Committee of the Catalan government who works for a referendum on self-determination of Catalonia.
+Since 2013, she has been a member of the Catalonia's National Transition, official Committee of the Catalan government who works for a referendum on self-determination of Catalonia.
 She is a strong supporter for Catalan's right of self-determination and independence.

+In June 2026, the provincial prosecutor's office of Barcelona announced that a preliminary investigation had been opened into Rahola over allegations of incitement to hatred and complicity in the ongoing genocide in the Gaza Strip.
+The investigation stemmed from a criminal complaint filed by two pro-Palestine activists, who stated that her statements in support of Israel "[promoted] a hate discourse that dehumanizes the victims and whitewashes the perpetrators of genocide, contributing to the creation of a climate of hostility against the Palestinian population".
+The complaint claimed that Rahola denied the genocide in Gaza and questioned the death toll in Gaza on X. Rahola also once wrote an article stating that: "If Israel had wanted to commit genocide, it would have taken three days, not three years."